Puning: Etymology

 In 1949, the seat of Puning County was administered as Puning City.
 The City's territory was split in 1950.
 In 1993, Puning County upgraded to become Puning City, while the original 'Puning City' became its city centre.

+Economy

+At the beginning of reform and opening up, Puning vigorously developed the commercial circulation industry while connecting with the international labor-intensive industrial transfer.
+In 1991, the purchase and sale of commodities had covered all provinces in mainland China except Tibet, which enabled the local economy to develop rapidly in the 1990s.
+Puning's local state-owned enterprises have been successively established as 11 enterprise groups, including supply and marketing, Baoning, Commercial, Hengda, Zhenning, Yongfa, Jiake, Lanhua, Jiechang, Songshang, and Jinye, and began to operate across regions and industries.
+At the same time, they withdrew from the main channels of local purchase and sale.
+State-owned industries in the telecommunications, financial and other industries have also been restructured into local branches.
+At the same time, the private economy has also rapidly emerged, and national brands such as Liby and Kangmei have emerged one after another.

+The GDP of Puning in 2020 was RMB 61.358 billion, and the proportion of the three industrial structures was 7.1%:33.2%:59.7%.

 History

 Before its founding

 The habitation of humans in the territory of Puning dates back to the New Stone Age, evident in archaeological findings, such as the Hutou Pu Old Kilns Site (虎头埔古窑址) in Mianyuan Village, Guangtai Town, discovered in 1982.
 The tomb of a Sinicised Baiyue person, discovered in Songbaiwei Village, Lihu Town, illustrates that by the end of the Eastern Han period, Central Plains (Zhongyuan) culture had been introduced into Puning.

 During the Pre-Qin era, the succeeding political regimes on Zhongyuan did not have any de facto administration of Puning and its surrounding regions.
 It was incorporated into Zhongyuan territories during the Qin and Han dynasties, but there had never been any clear administrative borders in the regions.